Front-Desk Workflow Support for Ontario Dental Clinics

 Your front desk is doing more than answering phones.

-Calls don't pause for staffing constraints, lunch breaks, or busy mornings.
-Most clinics absorb the gap as a normal part of the day, even when it costs them bookings.
+Calls do not pause for staffing constraints, lunch breaks, or busy mornings.
+Most clinics absorb the gap as a normal part of the day, even when it costs them patient opportunities.

 1. 01